ladroid/RustCheatSheet/README.md

 - The `parse_number` function takes a string and tries to parse it into an integer.
 If this fails, it returns an error.
 - In `main`, we call `parse_number` twice: once with a string that can be parsed into a number, and once with a string that can't.
 In each case, we use a `match` statement to handle the `Ok` and `Err` cases.
 - The `?` operator can be used to propagate errors.
 If the expression before `?` is an `Err`, it will return from the current function and give the error to the caller.
 If it's `Ok`, it will take the value out of `Ok` and continue the code.
-Note: As of my knowledge cutoff in September 2021, the `?` operator can only be used in functions that return a `Result` (or `Option`).
+Note: The `?` operator can be used in functions that return a `Result` (or `Option`).
 It can't be used in the `main` function directly.

 Compile and run this program to see how error handling in Rust works.
 After this tutorial, you should have a basic understanding of the `Result` type and how to use it for error handling.